Indonesian investigators determine 737 MAX design flaw, oversight lapses in Lion Air crash: Report

 A Boeing spokesman did not comment on the WSJ report but said the plane manufacturer continues to offer support to the investigating authorities as they complete the report.

-US air-crash investigators are preparing to announce a handful of separate safety recommendations, ranging from bolstering the manual flying skills of pilots to enhancing FAA vetting of new aircraft designs, the newspaper added.
+U.S. air crash investigators are readying to announce a handful of separate safety recommendations, from bolstering pilots' manual flying skills to boosting Federal Aviation Administration (FAA) vetting of new aircraft designs, the paper added.

-US National Transportation Safety Board is expected around the end of the month to call for improvements to cockpit training and crew decision making and is expected to focus on potential changes to certification of new airliners, WSJ said.
+Around month-end, the U.S. National Transportation Safety Board (NTSB) is expected to call for improvements to cockpit training and crew decision making and focus on potential changes to certification of new airliners, WSJ said.

+The NTSB declined to comment on the WSJ report but said it planned to release recommendations on the FAA's certification program sometime in September.

+The FAA welcomed the scrutiny from safety experts and looked forward to their findings, it said in a statement.